joaquinpelle/Skylight.jl/README.md

 A general-relativistic ray tracing and radiative transport code for arbitrary spacetimes

 > [Reference](https://academic.oup.com/mnras/article-abstract/515/1/1316/6631564): Pelle, Joaquin, Oscar Reula, Federico Carrasco, and Carlos Bederian.
 "Skylight: a new code for general-relativistic ray-tracing and radiative transfer in arbitrary space–times."
 Monthly Notices of the Royal Astronomical Society 515, no. 1 (2022): 1316-1327.

 ### Purpose

-A minimal working version of `skylight`, currently under development for interfacing with 3D GRMHD simulations data
+A minimal working version of `skylight`.
+Currently under development for interfacing with 3D GRMHD simulations data.

 ### Requirements